williambanks/vivacash_translate/README.md

-# cashola_translate
+# vivacash_translate

-The idea behind Cashola is to make it possible to send money to anyone, anywhere in the world with little more than a "HELLO" in their local language.
+The idea behind viva.cash is to make it possible to send money to anyone, anywhere in the world with little more than a "HELLO" in their local language.

-Cashola's focus is on simplicity and ease of use.
+VIVA Cash's focus is on simplicity and ease of use.
 In order for Cashola to support a new language it must have a string table for that language.

 At the present time we only have English, French and German.
 We are asking the community to help with translations by forking the project here on github and creating their own translation file.